Kunstmaan/KunstmaanBundlesCMS/docs/07-03-coding-standards.md

 ## Folder structure

-This is based on the best practices described in the [Symfony2 Cookbook](http://symfony.com/doc/current/cookbook/bundles/best_practices.html).
+This is based on the best practices described in the [Symfony Cookbook](http://symfony.com/doc/current/cookbook/bundles/best_practices.html).

 * **Command/**: Should contain all the commands
 * **Controller/**: Should contain all the controllers